kiriDevs/kirivim/keybinds.md

 terminal | `<Esc>`      | `<C-\><C-n>` (exits TERMINAL mode)
 terminal | `<C-^>`      | Sends `<Esc>` to the terminal

+> [!IMPORTANT]
+> Added keybinds can, obviously, imply that other keybinds have been "removed"
+> by overriding.

 ## Removed / NoOp-Overridden Keybinds

 These are all keybinds kiriVim either removes (`vim.keymap.del`), or overrides